Skip to main content

 Shareable Reports

-• Public link - Send a link; client clicks and sees the report
+• Public link - send a link; they click and see the report.

-• Password-protected link - Same thing, but with a password layer
+• Password-protected link - the same, with a password layer.

-• Scheduled email delivery - Weekly or monthly reports land in the client's inbox automatically
+• Scheduled email - weekly or monthly reports land in the inbox automatically.

-• CSV export - For clients who want the raw data
+• CSV export - for anyone who wants the raw data.

-• PDF export - For clients who want a polished document to share internally
+• PDF export - for a polished document to share internally.

 Ad Performance Tracking